Keyboard shortcuts

 The test discovery system finds asynchronous tests by looking for actors that take a testing.AsyncT parameter.

-Golden testing can be enabled by providing an output of type str to the .success(output: ?str) function.
-The Acton test framework will take care about recognizing the test as a golden test and comparing its output to the expected golden value.
+Snapshot testing can be enabled by providing an output of type str to the .success(output: ?str) function.
+The Acton test framework will take care about recognizing the test as a snapshot test and comparing its output to the expected snapshot value.